SAP-archive/cloud-platform-workflow-virtual-event/exercises/10/readme.md

 ## Questions

 1. When looking at the comments in context, they were saved in a property with this path: `/response/comments`.
 Do you remember where this path came from, where it was specified?

-1. In the JavaScript you added to the User Task, what is the significance of the `usertask1` reference?